Swing Dancing in Boston

 Local Weekly Swing Dances

-Despite having the word practice in the title, Monday Night Practice is actually a social dance held on Mondays at 9:00 P.M. in Harvard Square.
+Despite having the word practice in the title, Monday Night Practice is actually a social dance held twice a month on Mondays at 9:00 P.M in Harvard Square.
 The dance is noted for the great wood floor and the fact that there is usually authentic swing dance music DJed.
 The cost is $5 for students below the age of 24 with student I.D. and $8 for non-students.
 However, if you are registered for a Boston Lindy Hop class series the dance is free while your class is still in session!

-Currently located in Cambridge, Boston Swing Central is a dancer-formed, non-profit, volunteer-run organization dedicated to promoting positive and fun swing dancing experiences in Boston.
+Located in Cambridge, Boston Swing Central is a dancer-formed, non-profit, volunteer-run organization dedicated to promoting positive and fun swing dancing experiences in Boston.
 It features a drop-in lesson at 8:00 P.M and social dancing starting at 9:00 P.M.
 There is a parking lot and is in walking distance from the Alewife stop on the Red Line.
 Most nights feature great live bands, and the price of the venue varies based on if it is a band or DJed night.

 Monthly/Occasional Swing Dances

 Note: Uptown Swing is on hiatus.

 Our friends Tony and Aurelie over at Hop to the Beat studios have been offering Lindy Hop classes for over 20 years!
 Uptown Swing is their monthly dance, and they bring great live music to a lovely venue in Brookline.
 Tony and Aurelie also run the Beantown Camp as well as occasional workshop weekends throughout the year.

 Note: Somerville Stomp is on hiatus.

 Our very own Somerville Stomp is a monthly dance held usually the 2nd Wednesday of the month at Samba Bar in Somerville .
 It's one of the best nights of dancing in Boston, and there is often some kind of performance or contest as entertainment.